We give you the best photography gear

 Canon RC-6: Another wireless remote but this one works with 99% of Canon cameras (except for the 4 models above).
 It’s really simple and small, and offers a “bulb” mode feature, along with delay shooting.

 Progo RS-60E3: This is a wired remote that’s also a lot cheaper than most.
 It seems to work with almost all Canon cameras with no issues (except for the ones above).
 The cord is around 3 feet long and this release has a bulb feature.
-It allows you to auto focus with it, by simply pressing the shutter button half way, like a regular shutter button.
+It allows you to auto focus with it, by simply pressing the shutter button halfway, like a regular shutter button.
 In order to shoot, simply fully press the button.

 Nikon – 3 Shutter Releases

 RFN-4s: This is an excellent wireless shutter release for many advanced Nikon DSLRs.
 The list includes D500, D800, D810, D4, D5 and many older models.
-It’s got 16 channels in 2.4Ghz frequency that work up to 320 feet, but expect this to be smaller in real use.
+It’s got 16 channels in 2.4Ghz frequency that work up to 320 feet but expect this to be smaller in real use.
 The antenna to receive the signal is very small and doesn’t get in the way so you can leave it on pretty much always.
-This is easily your best option if you’ve got one of the models that work wit hit.
+This is easily your best option if you’ve got one of the models that work with it.

 Foto&Tech ML-L3: Super cheap, small and works up to ~16 feet.
 It works with many Nikon cameras, but not the D3400.
 This wireless remote uses infrared technology so if your Nikon doesn’t allow that, there’s no way to use it.
-The list of confirmed models is pretty big though,, and it includes almost every DX model.
+The list of confirmed models is pretty big though, and it includes almost every DX model.
 Bulb mode is possible.
 You need to stand in front of the camera in order for the remote to work (since the IR chip is positioned there).

-Pixel FSK: This one’s worth the money, and works with many FX and DX models (but not the D3400).
+Pixel FSK: This one’s worth the money and works with many FX and DX models (but not the D3400).
 It uses 2.4GHz transmission and allows you to change the channel if anyone is also using the same remote.
 It has plenty of features such as bulb mode, delays, interval shooting and timers.
 It does not come with a battery though (uses 4 x AAA batteries).

 Sony – 1 Shutter Release

 Foto&Tech IR: A simple wireless IR remote control that works with all Sony cameras; A6, A7 and A9 series, and also their SLT models.
-It’s quite simple and cheap, and doesn’t work if you’re shooting from behind the camera.
+It’s quite simple and cheap and doesn’t work if you’re shooting from behind the camera.

 For All Brands (Canon, Nikon, Sony, Fujifilm, Olympus, Pentax)

-Marrex MX-IR5: As you can tell by its name, the Marrex is another IR wireless remote control but it’s designed to work with all major camera brands, as long as they support IR.
+Marrex MX-IR5: As you can tell by its name, the Marrex is another IR wireless remote control, but it’s designed to work with all major camera brands, as long as they support IR.
 Like other IR remotes, you can’t take pictures standing behind the camera since most have an IR sensor positioned at the front.
-Because of this, it’s more appropriate for group shots, self portraits or any other situation where you don’t have to be behind the camera.
+Because of this, it’s more appropriate for group shots, self-portraits or any other situation where you don’t have to be behind the camera.

 What we do?

-Our goal is to find the best photography gear and help you choose the right products.
+Our goal is to find the best photography gear from the major brands like Canon, Nikon, Sony, Fujifilm, Panasonic, and Olympus.
+Specializing in Camera Lenses, SD Memory Cards, and DSLR's and Mirrorless Cameras.
+Then we help you choose the right products for your needs.

-If you decide to click on our links to buy anything from Amazon, you automatically support us as we receive a commission and it's what allows us to continue writing our guides.
+If you decide to click on our links to buy anything from our affiliates, you automatically support us as we receive a commission and it's what allows us to continue writing our guides.

 If you are interested you can read more on how to support us here.

-© 2016 - 2018 - Best Photography Gear All Rights Reserved.
+© 2016 - 2021 - Best Photography Gear All Rights Reserved.

 Back to Top